 Heating and How to Stay Warm

 A reliable heating source allows you to keep warm even inside your van.
 This ranges from hot water bottles to coal fires.
-Living off the grid means that you have to provide yourself with the heating source, gas and electric provider.
+You could be living off the grid with no money, but this still means that you have to provide yourself with the heating source, gas and electric provider.
 Nonetheless, it is quite possible to keep your van warm enough.

 One great option to warm your van is to install a woodburner.
 It will keep you warm inside your van even when it’s freezing cold outside.
 Wood and coal are easy and cheap to get, so this shouldn’t be a problem.